tildebyte/ChucK-plugin-for-ST3/README.md

 If the cursor caret is on the line with the comment using that `%>` token it will try to parse what is after it. `20` means you want that many seconds, `demo_sound` is the name of the output stereo wav you will record.
-This feature uses a threaded sub process, it allows you to use sublime while chuck writes the wav to disk.
+- This feature uses a threaded sub process, it allows you to use sublime while chuck writes the wav to disk.
+- Currently you need a copy of `wav_writer.ck` in the same directory as the `.ck` you wish to record.

+### TODO

-#### Tools > ChucK sub menu (todo) :
+#### Tools > ChucK sub menu:
-  - TODO: Stop all sounds.
-  - TODO: Start and stop ChucK.
+The menu is implemented but currently it is a stub, so avoid using it for now.
+There are renovations going on in the code for those menu items.
+We have no clear timeframe for this todo, it may even happen that the ChucK menu is ditched in favour of the REPL as a console or inline console comment-commands as implemented wav_writer.

+the list:

+  - start ChucK in `--shell` mode (server).
+  - kill ChucK server.
+  - add shred (current open file)
+  - add selection as shred (sends everything enclosed in { } as an 'on the fly' shred)
+  - replace / remove shred named x
-  - TODO: add / replace / remove shreds.
+  - replace / remove shred by id
+  - remove all shreds.

 ## Notes
 - The default keybinds for `chuck_doc_search` and `iternotate` conflict with fold/unfold.